-Now that people are returning to the great outdoors or taking summer staycations close to home, sales at most retail stores will slump a little.
+With Spring in full bloom across most of the country, people are returning to the great outdoors or taking summer staycations close to home and sales at most retail stores will slump a little.
 So, what do you do in the months between the two peak selling seasons—spring and fall?

 You get creative and develop ideas for promotions and community events that your staff can implement without breaking the bank.
 Give people a reason to make add-on purchases when they come in to shop.
 It’s also wise to promote your business as a destination by partnering with other companies to hold events.
 These activities help build traffic and attract customers.

 Advertise In-store only deals

 Promoting your business on social media and your website can be an inexpensive way to advertise special offers and events.
 Consider using your online platforms to highlight products that are only sold in-store.
 They may be niche items unique to your store,

 or time-sensitive deals that are only available for a few days.

 Partner with a Local Business or Organization